Growing trees and shrubs in containers is a great way to add instant colour and form to your patio or terrace while perfectly framing your doorway.

 Metal: Gives a modern feel, but in a south-facing spot will microwave your plants to a crisp.

 The most frequently advised compost for perennials in containers is John Innes No.3.

-John Innes No.3 is a loam-based, balanced medium which holds onto water and nutrients well while allowing free drainage.
+John Innes No.3 is a loam-based, balanced medium that holds onto water and nutrients well while allowing free drainage.